 With a higher level of chlorophyll, matcha is better than regular green tea.
 This also means that the benefits of drinking one cup of matcha green tea are equivalent to drinking several cups of green tea.

 Matcha is ten times stronger than traditional green tea.
 For the same quantity of nutritional content, you require only one cup compared to ten cups of regular green tea.
 Hence, matcha is better for detox.

 Matcha also gives a slow release of caffeine that will last for at least eight hours.
 This is important for sustained energy when you detox.
 Caffeine in regular green tea lasts for up to four hours only.

 Comparison of Antioxidant Level of Matcha Green Tea

-As mentioned earlier, antioxidants are the important element for detox.
+As mentioned earlier, antioxidants are an important element for detox.
 Studies on the lipophilic and hydrophilic antioxidant capacities of common foods in the United States show one gram of matcha tea contains 1,384 ORAC units, more than other types of food.
-Hence, a superior food for detox.
+Hence, superior food for detox.

 How to Buy the Best Matcha?

 Learn how to buy the best Matcha using the following guidelines:

 - The color must be vivid or vibrant "spring" green

 - It must have the aroma of fresh green tea leaves